roma-marhatok-45tp/rsschool-cv/cv.md

 - [github](https://github.com/roma-marhatok-45tp)
 - Phone: +375 44-468-4682
 # Summary
 I started to study programming in 2020 when I entered my sophomore year of college.
-Through college, I became more active in this area and found my best friends.
+In college, I became more active in this area.
 My main goal in this area is to become a sought-after specialist in the backend component of my profession.
 Although I don't learn very quickly, I compensate for this with my persistence.
 # Skills and Proficiency:
 1. Basic knowledges
    - С++